Adolio/Starling-Spatial-Deactivator/README.md

 	_activeAreaAABB.width = ...; // Your complex stuff here
 	_activeAreaAABB.height = ...; // Your complex stuff here

-	// TODO Update only if AABB has changed!
+	// IMPORTANT TIP: Update only if AABB has changed!
 	_deactivator.updateActiveArea(_activeAreaAABB);
 }